jkorab/smx-bootstraps/README.md

         <property name="brokerURL" value="${broker.url}" />
     </bean>

-You can dynamically change the default configuration by creating a properties file in the `$SERVICEMIX_HOME/etc` directory called `{persistent-id}.cfg`, so in this case `net.jakubkorab.smx.pinger.cfg`.
+You can dynamically change the default configuration by creating a properties file in the `$SERVICEMIX_HOME/etc` directory called `{persistent-id}.cfg`, so in this case `com.fusesource.examples.pinger.cfg`.
 This is a standard properties file, within which you can override any of the properties used in your `blueprints.xml`.

 Adding the following line to the file and saving it will stop the bundles that listen on that `persistent-id` and start them again.